Superalgos/Superalgos/README.md

 Scroll the page to the top.
 Find and click the **Fork** button to create your fork/copy of this repository.

-On the page that opens when you click the fork button, Github gives you the option to fork only the master branch by default.
-By removing this tick, you can fork all branches and start contributing.
+> :white_check_mark: **NOTE**: On the page that opens when you click the fork button, Github gives you the option to fork only the master branch by default.
+You must remove the selection so that you fork all branches instead.
+Play the following video for clarity.

 ![fork](https://user-images.githubusercontent.com/83468174/184506791-83a00c44-ddc4-4fa3-9bec-d738532555d7.gif)